oracle/tribuo/README.md

 records the creation time of the model or evaluation, the identity of the data and any transformations applied to it, as well as the hyperparameters of the trainer.
 In the case of evaluations, this provenance information also includes the specific model used.
 Provenance information can be extracted as
-JSON,or serialised directly using Java serialisation.
+JSON, or serialised directly using Java serialisation.
 For production deployments, provenance information can be redacted and replaced with a hash to provide model tracking through an external system.